-We intend to focus our efforts on the development of CC8464 and CT2000, our lead compounds, towards approval in the United States and other jurisdictions.
-While CC8464 and CT2000 are the focus of our efforts, we may also allocate future resources towards the discovery and development of other compounds that could potentially treat pain.
+While CT2000 and CT3000 are the focus of our efforts, we may also allocate future resources towards the discovery and development of other compounds that could potentially treat pain.

 CC8464's FDA Orphan Drug Designation

 We are considering submitting a request to the FDA for Orphan Drug Designation for EM and iSFN, which could lead to approval for such designation.
 Orphan Drug Designation provides for a seven-year window of exclusivity and potential 25% tax credit on qualified clinical trials, as well as reduced FDA review periods and regulatory fees.
 We may apply for similar designations in additional jurisdictions, including India, Japan and Mexico, as well as additional regulatory classifications, such as FDA Breakthrough Therapy designation, that confer an advantage during development.
 As of the date of this Report, we have not submitted an application for orphan drug designation for CC8464.